-- 9 nights' accommodation in 2 and 3-star hotels or guesthouses with breakfasts - 7 dinners - Hotel to hotel luggage transfer along the trail. - Taxi transfers as written in the description of the itinerary - A set of maps (1/25 000 scale) or topoguide (with translation) with the route marked on and detailed route notes describing the trail. - A daily itinerary together with information about facilities and places of interest along the trail. - Emergency assistance.
+- 6 overnight stops in 10r 2 star hotel or guesthouse on a half-board basis. - 1 overnight stop in chambre d'hotes (bed & breakfast) - Hotel to hotel luggage transfer along the trail. - A set of maps (1/25 000 scale) or topoguide (with translation) with the route marked on and detailed route notes describing the trail. - A daily itinerary together with information about facilities and places of interest along the trail. - Emergency assistance.